-To me there is still something profound and magical about rendering space and form on a flat surface 1.
+To me there is still something profound and magical about rendering space and form on a flat surface.

-Painting is both the means and the end: It's the tool I use to explore and examine the universe and it is it's own record, it's own communication media - all in one.
-How cool is that?!
+Painting is both the means and the end: The process is the tool I use to explore and examine the universe and the end product is it's own record, it's own communication media - all in one.

 I am also having a knock-down drag-out fight with the Aura of the Original.
 As someone who sculpts with both clay and 3D modelling software, and paints in both oil paint and digital painting I'll admit I have a knee-jerk reaction to any notions of elitism and prestige being attached to any particular media.
-Surely, what matters is the art; the image?
+Surely, artists have to consciously engage with the Age of Digital Reproduction at this point!

 On a related note, digital media forces me to engage with infinite reproducibility.
 Why make a limited edition when you could keep hitting print and churning out as many identical, perfect copies as you like?
 To be blunt: It's bogus to bolt-on rarity value to something that isn't actually rare.
 Also, why stop there?
 My originals are data, I can share them down a wire with anyone who wants them.
-I might not reference this concept explicitly in my work but I hope it's something I am always mindful of.3 I have to put put my money where my mouth is, as a painter: I'd rather sell 100 affordable copies of my pictures to people who like it, than make only one copy that is valued as much for its rarity as its content - I have to think my content is strong enough on it's own or why bother?
+I might not reference this concept explicitly in my work but I hope it's something I am always mindful of.
+The value of an artwork is in the idea and the execution, not the uniqueness of the object.

 But hey, here I am writing words about art.